 Think you can get a perfect score?

 The best taglines explain what your company does and are short.
 Worry less initially about how the tagline sounds and focus first on a rough statement – you can always tweak until you get it just right.
 Aim for no more than five worlds.
 Five words are easier to remember than 20 words.

 As tempting as hip taglines are, they will quickly become dated.
 There’s a reason each of the above taglines from Nike, Apple, and BMW has survived the test of time – they’re simple and timeless.

 One mistake companies make is to regularly change their taglines because they become tired of their current taglines and think that their customers and potential customers also have become tired of that tagline.
 This is a mistake and can lead to confusion.
 If your tagline works – even if you think it’s boring – stick with it if it’s working well for you.

-7. Keep it relevant to your company’s audience.
+7. Keep the tagline relevant to your company’s audience

-8. Make sure it matches your other branding.
+8. Make sure your business tagline matches your other branding

 Insurance companies speak with a different voice than software companies.
 That’s OK.
 Keep in mind your company’s voice and personality, and make sure that the tagline reflects that voice and personality.

 The easiest way to get affordable, high-quality custom logos, print design, web design and naming for your business.Learn How to Grow Your Business With Beautiful Design